Frequently Asked Questions

 Each day during the BLM week of action will focus on two to three of the Black Lives Matter Movement thirteen guiding principles.
 Teachers will be provided with a list of recommended lessons, resources, and books for all subject areas that will support teaching these principles in their classrooms.
 Learn more.

 What are the thirteen guiding principles of the Black Lives Matter Movement?

 The thirteen principles are Diversity, Restorative Justice, Globalism, Queer Affirming, Unapologetically Black, Collective Value, Empathy, Loving Engagement, Transgender Affirming, Black Villages, Black Women, Black Families, Intergenerational.

 Where do I purchase a BLM week of action in schools t-shirt?

 Educators and community members will be encouraged to wear their BLM week of action in schools t-shirt on February 5th.
-Click here to purchase a National Black Lives Matter Week of Action in Schools t-shirt.
+Click here to purchase a National Black Lives Matter at School Week of Action t-shirt.

 What is the difference between hosting an event and collaborating on an event?

 If you choose to host an event, you agree to organize and sponsor an event that aligns with the principles/themes of the Week of Action.
 Alternatively, you can collaborate on an already scheduled event with the local BLM Week in Schools organizers.

 I am interested in attending an event.
 Where can I find the list of events for the week of action?

 Events for the week of action will be posted on the Washington, D.C.
 Area Events page.
 Important note: The full list of events for the D.C.
 Area Black Lives Matter at School Week of Action has not been finalized.